Free Registration for Hedge Funds and Investors

 David Prosser: At last, some good news for hedge funds

-The Independent – Grimly aware that a European Commission crackdown on regulation of hedge funds and private equity spells for the EU’s predominantly London-based industry, ministers have been desperately lobbying their counterparts in Brussels for months, but their pleas have fallen on deaf ears.
+The Independent – Grimly aware that a European Commission crackdown on regulation of hedge funds and private equity spells disaster for the EU’s predominantly London-based industry, Treasury ministers have been desperately lobbying their counterparts in Brussels for months, but their pleas have fallen on deaf ears.

 Now, however, the Americans have woken up to the fact that many of their hedge funds would find it impossible to do business in the EU under proposals for regulatory reform.
-In recent weeks, US officials have thus been touring the EU, letting their displeasure be known.
+In recent weeks, US Treasury officials have thus been touring the EU, letting their displeasure be known.

 Read Complete Article